TomasBoda/agent-lang/thesis.md

 In contrast, an interpreter processes the source code line by line during execution, translating and executing each instruction sequentially.
 Interpreters can also feature lexical and semantical analysis, but they do not produce an intermediate representation of the source code.
 They generate a semantical representation of the program's source code, which is then evaluated instruction by instruction during run-time.
 Therefore, interpreters usually tend to be slower than compilers.
 However, they provide higher flexibility and ease of debugging.

 #### 1.2.2 Workflow
-During the process of interpretation, the source code is fed through and transformed by several processors before finally being executed by the interpreter's runtime module.
+Interpreters are usually implemented in a manner similar to the pipeline architectural style.
+During the process of interpretation, the source code is fed through and transformed by several processors before finally being executed by the interpreter's run-time.

-Firstly, it is read by the lexer, which generates an array of tokens.
+Firstly, the source code is read by the lexer, which produces an array of tokens.
 A token is a single basic unit of the language, such as a keyword or a numeric literal.
 The lexer has a set of defined, language-specific rules for producing the tokens, such as recognizing and classifying reserved language keywords or special characters.
 This step is called the lexical analysis.

-The array of tokens is then passed to the parser, which is responsible for analysing sub-sequences of the tokens, validating their integrity and producing a semantic representation of the program.
+The array of tokens is then passed to the parser, which based on a set of defined rules of the target language's grammar analyses sub-sequences of tokens, validates their integrity and produces a semantic representation of the program.
 This representation is also called the abstract syntax tree (AST), since it is a tree-like structure holding the semantics of the program.
-It can be understood as an intermediate code representation, which is validated and ready to be evaluated by the runtime.
+It can be understood as an intermediate code representation, which is validated and ready to be passed to and evaluated by the run-time module.
 This step is called the semantical analysis.

-Finally, the abstract syntax tree is passed to the runtime, which traverses the intermediate code instruction by instruction and executes the instructions in a sequential manner.
-The instructions are evaluated by the runtime module and executed by the programming language in which the interpreter is written.
+Finally, the abstract syntax tree is passed to the run-time module, which traverses the tree using a depth-first search algorithm and executes the program instruction by instruction.
+The instructions are evaluated and executed by the programming language in which the interpreter is implemented in.

 #### 1.2.3 Parsers
-Parser is without doubt one of the most interesting parts of an interpreter.
-Its responsibility is to evaluate the stream of tokens coming from the lexer, validate these tokens and produce an intermediate code representation, also referred to as the abstract syntax tree.
+Although each part of the process of transforming the source code and generating the program's output is interesting and worth explaining to greater detail, the parser is without doubt one of the most interesting part of an interpreter.
+The main responsibility of a parser is to evaluate the stream of tokens coming from the lexer, validate these tokens against the production rules of the target language's grammar and produce an intermediate code representation, also referred to as the abstract syntax tree (AST).

 Parser is usually implemented as a pushdown automaton (PDA).
-This is because the syntax of the language can be defined by a set of syntactical rules called the syntax grammar.
+This is because the syntax of the language can be defined by a set of production rules called the syntax grammar.
 This automaton accepts the given grammar, therefore is able to validate the correctness of the input source code.
 The automaton is fed a stream of tokens from the lexer.
 The evaluation starts at the intitial state and based on the next token, it decides which state it goes to next.
 In case it comes across a token which cannot be pushed to a new state, since such state does not exist, it is redirected to the fallback state.
 This scenario is called a semantical error and in such case, the interpreter throws an exception.

 ##### 1.2.3.1 Top-down vs. Bottom-up Parsing
-There are two techniques in parsing language grammars: top-down parsing and bottom-up parsing.
+There are two primary techniques in parsing language grammars: top-down parsing and bottom-up parsing.

-In top-down parsing, the parsing starts from the root of the parse tree, which is the start symbol of the language grammar and proceeds towards the leaves of the parse tree, attempting to match the input token against the production rules of the grammar.
+In top-down parsing, the parsing starts from the root of the parse tree, which is the start symbol of the language grammar and proceeds towards the leaf nodes of the parse tree, attempting to match the current input token against the production rules of the grammar.
 This technique is relatively easy to implement, since it corresponds well to the way humans tend to think about parsing.

 In contrast, bottom-up parsing starts from the input string and proceeds by identifying sequences of terminals and non-terminals in the input string that match the right-hand side of some production rule in the grammar.
 These sequences are then replaced by the corresponding non-terminal symbol, eventually resulting in the entire input string being replaced by the start symbol of the grammar.
-The advantage of bottom-up parsing is that it can handle a wider class of grammars than top-down parsing, including left-recursive grammars and is in many cases more efficient than top-down parsing.
-However, it is more difficult to implement and understand conceptually.
+The advantage of bottom-up parsing is that it can handle a wider class of language grammars than top-down parsing, including left-recursive grammars and is in many cases more efficient than top-down parsing.
+However, it is much more difficult to implement and understand conceptually.

 ##### 1.2.3.2 Recursive Descent Parsing
-Recursive descent parsing is a popular top-down parsing technique and is implemented in a very straightforward way.
-Each non-terminal in the grammar corresponds to a function in the parser module.
+One of the more popular top-down parsing techniques is recursive descent parsing, also used and implemented in the AgentLang's interpreter.
+In recursive descent parsing, each non-terminal in the grammar corresponds to a function in the parser module.
 These functions call each other to parse different structures and parts of the input source code.
 When parsing the program, we call the `parseProgram` function, which further calls `parseVariableDeclaration` and `parseObjectDeclaration` functions, based on the next token in the stream.
 This goes all the way to the `parsePrimaryExpression` function, which parses low-level expressions, such as numeric or string literals.

-The idea behind the implementation of such pushdown automaton is that the stack of the automaton is implemented using the call-stack of the language, in which the interpreter is implemented in.
-When the function calls nest into each other, they are stored onto the stack, preserving their state.
-We are pushing non-terminals onto the stack, processing them, producing parts of the abstract syntax tree and in case of correct input eventually ending up back in the initial state with an empty stack.
+The idea behind the implementation of such pushdown automaton is that the stack of the automaton is implemented using the call-stack of the language in which the interpreter is implemented.
+When the function calls nest into each other, they are stored onto the call-stack, preserving their state.
+We are pushing non-terminals onto the stack, processing them, producing parts of the abstract syntax tree and in case of correct input eventually ending up back in the initial state with an empty stack, having the abstract syntax tree of the program produced and validated.

 The technique of recursive descent parsing is used in the implementation of the AgentLang's parser.
 This is due to the simplicity of the language's syntax grammar and is a good starting point for implementing a simple parser such as that of AgentLang.

-## 2. AgentLang Programming Language
+## 2. AgentLang Language Specification
-The following sections provide an introduction to the AgentLang programming language and detailed specification of its syntax and structure, data types, inner workings, standard library and core functionality.
+The following sections focus on the detailed language specification of AgentLang, describing its structure, syntax, data types as well as its standard library and core functionality.

-### 2.1 Overview
+### 2.1 Introduction
 AgentLang is a programming language designed exclusively for modeling agent-based simulations.
 It is an interpreted programming language and its interpreter is written in TypeScript.
 Its syntax is very simple and straightforward, yet it may resemble modern general-purpose programming languages such as Python or JavaScript, establishing a nice balance between the ease of use for non-technical scientists as well as familiarity for developers.

-The structure of AgentLang is very natural too.
-The user defines one or multiple agents and their properties.
+The structure of AgentLang is very natural and straightforward in terms of the understanding of agent-based modeling.
+The user defines one or multiple agents and for each agent a set of their properties.
 An agent can be viewed as a class in an object-oriented programming language and a property can be understood as a member variable of this class.
+Apart from the declarations of agents and their properties, AgentLang supports the declarations of global variables, which are constant values that can be reused among all agents.
+User-defined functions with parameters are however not supported.

+Each agent property has a strictly inline value defined by an expression.
+The language does not allow for code blocks with multi-statement definitions, except for the agent body.

+Since AgentLang is an interpreted language, the program is evaluated in an incremental manner, agent by agent, property by property.
+Although this would imply that a property cannot be accessed unless defined earlier, it is not so, since the interpreter has a built-in topological property sorting mechanism, which determines the order in which properties are evaluated during run-time.
+However, more about this concept will be discussed in later sections.
 The output of the interpreter is an array of agents and the current values of their properties.
-This gives the developer the flexibility to analyse and interpret the output in any way they need.
-Moreover, the language supports global variables, which are constant values that can be reused among all agents.
-User defined functions with parameters are not supported.
-Each agent property has an inline value defined by an expression.
-Since AgentLang is an interpreted language, the program is evaluated in an incremental manner, agent by agent, property by property.
-Although this would imply that a property cannot be used in the definition of another property unless defined earlier, it is not so, since the interpreter has a built-in topological property sorting mechanism, which determines the order in which properties are evaluated at runtime (more on that later).
+This gives the developer the flexibility to analyse and use the output in any way they need.

 Apart from the source code, the AgentLang interpreter takes four additional configuration parameters, which are `steps`, `delay`, `width` and `height`.
 The `steps` parameter sets the number of steps the simulation should run.
 A step refers to a single evaluation of the program.
-The `delay` parameter determines how often the interpreter should emit the output, more specifically, how long it should wait before evaluating the next step of the simulation.
+The `delay` parameter determines how often the interpreter should emit the output, more specifically, how long it should wait (in milliseconds) before evaluating the next step of the simulation.
 The `width` and `height` parameters are important for the interpreter to initialize the built-in `width()` and `height()` functions used in the simulation's visualisation.
-To give an example, a configuration with `steps = 100` and `delay = 10` means that the simulation will run for 1 second and will emit 100 uniformly dsitributed outputs.
+For instance, a configuration with `steps = 100` and `delay = 10` means that the simulation will emit 100 uniformly distributed program evaluations in the matter of 1000 milliseconds.

 ### 2.2 Syntax Grammar
 To give a brief overview of the AgentLang's syntax, below are the production rules of the AgentLang's syntax grammar.
-Terminal symbols are encapsulated in double quotes and non-terminal symbols are pure identifiers written in snake case.
+Terminal symbols are encapsulated in double quotes and non-terminal symbols are represented by pure identifiers written in snake case.
 ```
 program:
     | declaration